Ben Nicker: Explorations

 In 1923 Joe Brown, an explorer and prospector, came through Ryan's Well on his way to cross the Tanami Desert and 15 year old Nicker convinced his parents to let him go with him.
 Nicker was unable to take his camels, as they didn't get along with Brown's horses and, instead, he took two station horses with him.

 Brown is described as an argumentative and difficult man and at Halls Creek the two parted company leaving Nicker to travel alone back to Ryan's Well.
 This was a very dangerous journey, in which many had died, at any time but was especially so in 1923 with the desert in the midst of severe drought and many wells in disuse.

 In his book The Last Explorer Michael Terry says:

 Following his return from this expedition in 1924 Nicker continued to explore in order to take in points of interest he had heard about and to make his own discoveries.
 He was helped in his explorations by his language skills as he could fluently speak a number of local languages including Luritja, Pitjantjatjara, Ngaanyatjarra and Pintupi.

 In 1928 Nicker met Terry for the first time and "the stage was set for a mutual admiration which would last a life time".

 Nicker served as Terry's guide, alongside Aboriginal cameleers, on his 1932 and 1933 expeditions which, under his influence, used camels only.
-These expeditions became the subject of Terry's book Sun and Sand (1937).
+These expeditions became the subject of Terry's book Sun and Sand (1937) and images from this journey are available through the National Library of Australia.